oli-tv/oli-tv/README.md

 When I saw what could you do with html and css, I started learning from polish YouTube channel pasja informatyki.
 Then I learned SQL and PHP.
 My biggest problem was JS.
 So I stopped with web development and started learning python 🐍.
 At age 14 I learned java ☕ for minecraft forge mod development.

 # I'm working on 🛠️
-- Minecraft modpack similar to SevTech Ages and HardRock TerraFirmaCraft
+- Minecraft modpack similar to TerraFirmaCraft

 # Future projects ⌚
 - idk